percona/pbm-docs/docs/usage/restore.md

 === "Incremental"

-    1. This is a [tech preview feature](../reference/glossary.md#technical-preview-feature).
-We recommend using it only for testing purposes.
+    1. The Percona Server for MongoDB version for both backup and restore data must be within the same major release.

-    2. The Percona Server for MongoDB version for both backup and restore data must be within the same major release.
+    2. Backups made with PBM before PBM 2.1.0 are incompatible for restore with PBM 2.1.0 and onwards.
     3. Physical restores are not supported for deployments with arbiter nodes.

 ## Before you start